-During the three-month period ended March 31, 2017 there were no liftings that occurred under the Shell agreement.
-In the first quarter of 2016 there were two tanker liftings prior to the Shell contract being finalized.
+During the six-month period ended June 30, 2017 one lifting occurred in June under the Shell agreement.
+During the comparable period in 2016, there were two tanker liftings prior to the Shell contract being finalized.

 As the crude oil accumulates the Company records inventory at its net realizable value and the change in inventory is recorded in the income statement as Change in oil inventory.
 The cash that is received monthly from Shell is presented on the balance sheet as Advances for crude oil sales.
 Once the crude oil is physically lifted onto tankers and title passes, the Inventory and Advances are reversed and an Accounts Receivable is set up for the remaining amount due from Shell, and the Change in oil inventory in the income statement is reclassified as Revenue.